HanumathRao/debug_and_dev_utilities/pdb_dump/README.md

-PDB dump is a tool that receives a portable executable as input and it can do one followings :
+PDB dump is a tool that can do the followings for a given portable executable compiled by MSVC :

 1. Resolving name of a function using hex address